-The Group uses a provision matrix to calculate ECLs for trade receivables and contract assets.
+Other than specific impairment allowance, the Group uses a provision matrix to calculate ECLs for trade receivables and contract assets.
 The provision rates are based on days past due for groupings of various customer segments that have similar loss patterns.